Varicose Veins (Endovenous Ablation) (Laser)

 Patients who undergo the laser EVA procedure should be able to return home the same day.
 Your doctor may recommend using support stockings for recovery.
 Unless otherwise informed, you should be able to return to normal activities immediately following the operation.

 Regular exercise will ensure that you return to normal capabilities as quickly as possible.
 Before beginning a course of exercise consult your medical team for advice.

 Most patients who undergo the laser EVA procedure make a full recovery.
 However, it is possible that varicose veins will return.

 At One Healthcare we can book you in to see a specialist Vascular surgeon, usually within 48 hours, for an initial consultation.
-This varicose veins laser treatment is available at the One Hatfield Hospital in Hertfordshire and the One Ashford Hospital in Kent.
+This varicose veins laser treatment is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Varicose Veins (Endovenous Ablation) (Laser) treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 - Fast access to diagnostics including MRI, Xray and Ultrasound